2014 Findings on the Worst Forms of Child Labor

 Criminal Law Enforcement

-Research found no evidence that the Government has established mechanisms to coordinate its efforts to address child labor, including its worst forms.
+The Government has established mechanisms to coordinate its efforts to address child labor, including its worst forms (Table 6).

 |Program||Description and Objectives|

-Research uncovered no evidence of programs that specifically assist children engaged in other forms of child labor, such as domestic labor, commercial sexual exploitation, or illicit activity.
+Research found no evidence of programs to specifically address children engaged in domestic work, commercial sexual exploitation, or street work.

 |Area||Suggested Action||Year(s) Suggested|